|

 -

-Make the binaries subdirectory
+Make the component subdirectory

-mkdir src/bin/
+mkdir src/component/

 -

-Make src/bin/prerender.rs
+Make src/component/mod.rs

 pub mod colophon;